 What projects and themes will the Lifelong Kindergarten group be working on over the next few years?

-We will continue to develop new technologies, activities, and contexts that enable young people to develop as creative thinkers.
-As part of these efforts, we will continue to extend and study our Scratch programming language and online community, as well as explore new Maker activities (particularly in connection to Scratch).
+We will continue to develop new technologies, activities, and communities to engage all young people, from all backgrounds, in creative learning experiences.
+As part of these efforts, we will continue to extend, support, and study our Scratch programming language and online community.

 What careers do Lifelong Kindergarten graduates usually pursue?